Amravias21/Data-Cleaning-Using-python-pandas-/README.md

 - Test the cleaned datasets thoroughly to ensure they meet the analysis requirements.

 ## License:
-This project is licensed under [License Name/Link], indicating the terms under which others can use or distribute the code and datasets.
+This project is licensed under [MIT License](LICENSE), indicating the terms under which others can use or distribute the code and datasets.

 ## Acknowledgments:
 Special thanks to [Rushikesh Konapure] and PrepInsta for the support throughout the project.